sergiusens/snappy-docs/build-snaps/pre-built.md

 ## Getting started

-Let's take a look at geekbench by way of an example.
+By way of an example, let's take a look at how a snap is created for the geekbench app.

 ### geekbench